cridemichel/mywebsite/content/publication/de-michele-quartic-remark/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Remark on Algorithm&nbsp;1010: Boosting Efficiency in Solving Quartic Equations with No Compromise in Accuracy.'
+title: 'Remark on Algorithm 1010: Boosting Efficiency in Solving Quartic Equations with No Compromise in Accuracy.'
 subtitle: ''
 summary: ''